PuaChris/24-hr-thermometer-challenge/README.md

 - rocket name should be size 18 font
 - rocket type and whether its reused should be size 14 font lightgrey
 - have a 1px lightgrey border with 10px padding

-## Helpful Notes

-We will be evaluating the code that you send back to us with you as well as executing it ourselves.
-Comments are not required, however you will be judged on your ability to write clean, well architected code.
-Keep that in mind while implementing your solution.

-## When Completed...

-Zip up the entire project and send it back to us.
-Please make sure it's simple for us to get the project running!